BDTechCenter/docs/docs/technical-content/software-requirements.md

 ## Features

-### Tech News
+### Tech Articles
 Allows all Bosch users
-view and comment on news related to new market technologies, BD applications and news in the area.
+view and comment on articles related to new market technologies, BD applications and articles in the area.
-For BD employees or those with administrative access, you have the news creation and control function.
+For BD employees or those with administrative access, you have the articles creation and control function.

 ### Tech Radar
 Allows all Bosch users